-All applications show the need for clarity of roles and mandates, and transparency and openness in communication.
-As for the communication, in larger organisations, most of them mentioned tooling as being of utmost importance, so all necessary information was available to everyone at the same time.
+Governance transformation

+Key obstacles

+Clarity of roles and mandates

+Transparency

+Openness in communication

-Some of the applications used the governance structure proposed by the framework they were using and then enhanced this during their journey to grow towards the governance needed.
+Some of the applications used the governance structure proposed by the framework they were using, and then enhanced this during their journey to grow towards the governance needed.

 Most applications mention senior management's active involvement and sponsorship as a key component in getting governance to work.

 One application explicitly mentioned the tension between autonomy of teams and the power of senior management and the effort it needed to align towards appropriate governance.

-Governance is not just so me rules on paper; it is active participation throughout the organisation to get the appropriate decision-making.
+Governance is not just some rules on paper; it is active participation throughout the organisation to get the appropriate decision-making.

+Tensions

+Supporting governance

-Aligning governance to cultural, organisational or departmental values was mentioned in some applications, and evidence was provided that it helps to overcome difficulties.
-Also, some applications referred to agile principles as the basis for their quest towards more agile governance.
-Or they have set up operating principles to which they keep referring.
-By using principles, it is possible to overcome the need some organisations feel for "more control".
+Aligning governance to cultural, organisational or departmental values was mentioned in some applications as helping to overcome difficulties.
+Some also referred to agile principles or set up governance operating principles to which they could refer back.

+By using principles, it's possible to overcome the need some organisations feel for "more control".
 It allows you to ask: "Which control is appropriate?" because it asserts that more control, more structure, is not, by default, the right way to go.

-In some of the applications, we saw the use of Wardley Maps for analysing governance.
-One scale-up organisation took agile governance as a starting point for their next step in maturity.
-One of the larger organisations used several (sometimes parallel) experiments to test what governance was working best, testing hypotheses and in the end gaining a clear vision of the guard rails needed.
-In that organisation, learning how to implement agile governance and proving it could be done, was the key success factor in convincing the entire organisation that agile governance was increasing the right control instead of letting go of all control.
+In some applications, we saw the use of Wardley Maps for analysing governance, while one of the larger organisations used several experiments to test what kind of governance was working best to gain a clear vision of the guard rails needed.
+In that organisation, learning how to implement agile governance and proving it could be done was the key success factor in convincing the entire organisation that agile governance was increasing the right control instead of letting go of all control.